jmagman/flutter-wiki/Why-we-have-a-separate-engine-repo.md

 ## Repository size

+Since flutter/flutter is the main repository downloaded by developers, we want to keep it relatively small.
+This means, for example, that it cannot contain binaries or third-party packages.

+## Approachability

-Since flutter/flutter is the main repository for new contributors, we want to keep it relatively small, to make it simpler to get involved.
+Since flutter/flutter is the main repository for new contributors, we want to keep it approachable, which means minimizing the amount of complexity present in the repo itself.

 ## Rolls